South Korea hopes to win UN Security Council seat – DW – 06/06/2023

 Japan will complete its two-year term in 2024 and has agreed to not seek one of the rotating seats for at least a decade in order to allow more nations in the region a greater say in the Security Council.
 Seoul is the sole candidate for the Asia-Pacific region, but is still required to obtain two-thirds of the 193 member states' votes.

-Gaining the seat will be a diplomatic win that would be welcomed by President Yoon Suk Yeol, who has languished in public opinion polls.
+Gaining the seat would be a diplomatic win and would be welcomed by President Yoon Suk Yeol, who has languished in public opinion polls.

-As well as boosting national prestige, a seat would go some way to reversing the disappointment of South Korea losing its seat on the UN Human Rights Council in October last year, a setback given that Vietnam was voted onto the council, despite being a one-party state with a track record of suppressing civil and political rights.
+As well as boosting national prestige, a seat would go some way to reversing the disappointment of South Korea losing its seat on the UN Human Rights Council last October, a setback given that Vietnam was voted onto the council despite being a one-party state with a track record of suppressing civil and political rights.

 "Failing to retain that seat was a serious diplomatic mistake that was in part due to the transition to the new government here in Seoul, so joining the Security Council is seen as a way of returning" to the international spotlight, said Park Jung-won, a professor of international law at Dankook University.